 A free quadratic equation calculator that shows and explains each step in solving your quadratic equation.

-A quadratic equation is any function ax2
+A quadratic equation is any function that can be written in the form: ax2

 .
-The quadratic formula is written:
+The quadratic formula is:

 for a random example of a quadratic equation.